burntchipset/vespy-image-logger/README.md

 ### Disclaimer

-Join our discord, vespy image logger has been discontinued as of 5/6/23
+Join our discord for updates

 https://discord.gg/compers